Things to See and Do in Onancock

 You’ll usually find a small gathering of locals hanging out around the wharf, watching the boats come and go, and generally shooting the breeze.
 There’s a bench next to the harbormaster’s house that’s been labeled the “liar’s bench” – it’s a favorite spot for some of the town’s old-timers to gather.

-You can take a trip out to Tangier Island on the Joyce Marie II, a 36′ long traditional craft that makes daily trips to the Island, leaving from the town wharf.
-Tangier’s an interesting place to visit and the trip out Onancock Creek and across the Bay to the island is nice.
+You can take a trip out to Tangier Island aboard the Tangier Onancock Ferry.
+The ferry boat is the Joyce Marie II, a 36′ long traditional craft that makes daily trips to the Island from May to October.
+The ferry leaves from the town wharf.
+Tangier Island is an interesting place to visit and the trip out Onancock Creek and across the Bay to the island is nice.
 Visit the ferry’s website for more information.

 From the wharf, circle around the bend towards the gravel piles and T&W block (much of the stone used on the Shore arrives via barge here in Onancock) and head back east on King Street.
 You’ll pass some nice old houses and the back side of the town park.
-Just past the park on King, you’ll come to another little section of shops, including Jack Richardson Gallery.
-Richardson is an accomplish artist who has settled in the Onancock area and owns this studio-gallery.
+Just past the park on King, you’ll come to another little section of businesses, including Jack Richardson Gallery and DaVinci’s Italian Kitchen.

 Walk a little further up King Street and you’ll get to North Street, which leads right back to the center of town.
 Janet’s Cafe at Onancock General Store is located at the corner of Kings and North Streets.
 Janet’s serves a selection of tasty sandwiches and salads at lunchtime and it’s a popular spot for breakfast too.
 The tables here can get crowded at lunch time during the week, but you can always get take out and carry it back down to the gazebo park.

 There are more shops and restaurants on North Street, between King and Market.
 North Street Market is a gourmet food market and kitchen shop.
 If you enjoy food and cooking, this is a fun place to explore.
 It’s an unexpected discovery to find in a small rural town.
 The Blarney Stone Pub is an Irish pub with an outdoor dining area and a schedule of live music.
-The menu includes traditional dishes such as bangers and mash as well as Chesapeake-inspired crab items.
-They also have very reasonable lunch specials.
+The menu includes traditional dishes such as bangers and mash as well as Chesapeake-inspired seafood items.
 The Red Queen Gallery, on the corner of North and Market, has lots of very nice quality art for sale, much of it by local artists.

 Visitors to town should be sure to see the Ker Place House Museum.
 You’ll see Ker Place on your right as you enter town.
 The mansion sits back off the road, It’s surrounded by a white fence and there’s a sign at front.
 Ker Place, a large federal style mansion built in 1799, is listed in the National Register of Historic Places and is the home of the Eastern Shore of Virginia Historical Society.
 Museum tours are available.
-In addition to the restored mansion itself, the Ker Place museum offers a collection of watermen’s tools, local historic photos, and natural history pieces.
+In addition to the restored mansion itself, Ker Place houses the Historical Society of the Eastern Shore of Virginia’s collections, archives, and library.
 The museum store has a nice selection of local books, art, and gift items.
 Before leaving the grounds of Ker Place, be sure to look under the shed located off to the side of the house to see the remains of an authentic Eastern Shore log canoe that was salvaged from a nearby marsh.